Alice Moseley Folk Art and Antique Museum

 The Alice Moseley Folk Art and Antique Museum is a museum in Bay St. Louis, Mississippi.
 The museum is dedicated to increasing understanding of the folk artist and painter Alice Moseley.

 The museum was opened in the Blue House, the place of Moseley's last residence, by Moseley's son Tim shortly after her death.
 The museum moved to the historic Bay St. Louis Railroad Depot, across the street from the Blue House, and was re-opened in March 2013.
+The museum moved again in February, 2026, to Old Town Bay Saint Louis.
+New address is 105 South Toulme Street.
 Admission to the museum is free.